Harvest Butternut Squash Kale Salad with Farro

 The frozen butternut squash may also be prepared according to package instructions to make salad prep go even faster.

-This harvest salad wouldn’t be complete without the apple cider dijon dressing!
-The dressing is tangy, flavorful and the perfect complement to all of the ingredients in this salad.
+This harvest salad wouldn’t be complete without my apple cider vinegar dressing!
+It’s tangy, flavorful and the perfect complement to all of the ingredients in this salad.

 I’ve been eating this salad almost non-stop for the past month and a half.
 The colors and flavors are just perfect for this time of year, and it’s perfect as a side dish for dinner parties, holidays and even your meal prep lunches.

-This Harvest Butternut Squash Kale Salad with Farro is the perfect fall feel-good food.
+This Harvest Butternut Squash Kale Saladis the perfect fall feel-good food.
 It’s good for the planet and it’s good for you.

 For the salad:

-- (1) 10 ounce package Earthbound Farm Organic Frozen Butternut Squash
+- 10 ounces [Earthbound Farm Organic Frozen Butternut Squash]

-- 1/4 cup farro, cooked according to package instructions
+- 1/4 cup farro dry, cooked according to package instructions

-- (1) 5 ounce package Earthbound Farm Fresh Organic Baby Kale
+- 5 ounces [Earthbound Farm Fresh Organic Baby Kale]

 - 1/3 cup dried cranberries